4kategreen/blog/source/_posts/define-bug.md

 Things we care about here:
 * Standard behavior of similar products or applications
 * Would a user be confused by how this works?
+Remember that different users have different experience levels and approaches, so try to imagine those perpsectives when you are working.
+* Easy-to-use forms.
+For instance, easy to tab through and use completion aids like date pickers and special fields like phone numbers and state dropdowns.

 ### *Look and Feel*
 This is about how it looks and what that look conveys to a user.
 Failing here will cause a user to seek out our product if there is a better option.
 This isn't as important as other aspects, but the bugs here are easy to find and the fixes are usually quick.